Zoe Raffard

 Our TAs can work with OT, SLP and BC caseloads under supervisions of one of our clinicians.
 You must speak to your OT/SLP/BC to get approval for seeing a therapy assistant, to ensure appropriate fit.
 Klarissa & Mikhaila both have experience with young children, school-aged kids, and adolescents.
 They have worked in both clinic and recreation settings.
 They are also both students and are studying Kinesiology and Social Work respectively, before applying to OT & SLP programs.

-Klarissa works in the clinic on Saturday mornings and can do nearby home/community visits after-school/evenings on weekdays.
+Klarissa works in the clinic on Saturdays and can do nearby home/community visits after-school/evenings on weekdays.
 If your child could use support attending a leisure/recreation activity or learning transit routes, this is a great way to get hands-on, real-time support.